shank9918/azure-spring-web-app/README.md

 # web-app
-- A Spring Boot application with packaged Angular frontend.
+- A Spring Boot application acting as a Resource Server
 - Azure Active Directory for Authentication and Authorization
 - Angular Frontend manages the retrieval and refreshing of tokens
 - Uses Oauth2.0 Implicit flow